ulfschneider/ulf.website/content/pages/about.md

 aboutAltText: Portrait of Ulf Schneider
 ---

 Welcome!
 My name is Ulf Schneider and this is my website.
-I´m a software developer and agile coach.
+I´m a software engineer and agile coach.

 At this place I´m taking notes about things that resonate with me, like web development, [web accessibility](/2020-08-21-my-approach-to-accessibility/), [agile software development](/blog/agile/), and fast bicycles.
 My most recent _riding tool_ is a [Fairlight Strael](/2024-09-14-strael-morph/) steel-bike build.